-Well we sent out the first Amazon SES email campaign to all our nearly 11,000 email subscribers and lets see what the campaign reports indicate.
-This follows after we moved all our email lists subscribers from Feedburner / Feedblitz to Amazon SES.
+We analyzed the first Amazon SES email marketing campaign we sent to all our nearly 11,000 email subscribers and let’s see what the campaign reports indicate.
+This follows after we moved all our email lists, subscribers, from Feedburner / Feedblitz to Amazon SES.

-We sent out email to 10893 email addresses.
+We sent out an email to 10893 email addresses.
 These included around 1500 from Feeblitz and 9500 from Feedburner.
-This was a 10 year old active list.
+This was a 10-year-old active list.
 The combined email list previously was scrubbed and cleaned to remove spam emails via a Fiverr gig which helped to remove 500 emails.
 This was essential to prevent spam flags from Amazon SES and various ISPs.

 So here are the results.

 This was a surprise.
 Both the lists on Feedburner and Feedblitz were active and were set up to pause emails sent to subscribers who marked the email as spam, unsubscribed or were bounced from non-available email addresses.
 So actually we should have seen no bounces as both lists were active.
 But 16.43% (1790) emails bounded and were not deliverable.
 They will no longer be sent any emails.

 Both the lists were double opt-in, which means people need to fill the form and then click the confirmation link in the email.
 This helps to avoid spambots spamming the email list.
 So most people on the list wanted it.
 Only 20 people unsubscribed, which was a reasonable number to accept.
 Unsubscribed users will not be sent to the next email newsletter.